Negashev/docker-dockerize/README.md

 ## API Reference

+default volume in `ENV` variable `VOLUME` = `/config`

-To add a folder in `/volume`, you can use the following hacks:
+To add a folder in default volume, you can use the following hacks:

 pass `ENV` variable DH_* and DF_*
 ```